KeithRochester/Standard-Monitoring-Framework/README.md

 * Microsoft SQL on Windows Database
 * Windows Cluster
 * Windows Cluster Resource Group
+* Any Object - Requires the ObjectId of the object making it slightly more complex to add

-When I get time I’ll add other common objects such as IIS servers and sites as well as generic objects.
+When I get time I’ll add other common objects such as IIS servers, websites, application pools etc...
 # What does it look like
 I’ll add some screenshots from the SCOM console and I’m creating a dashboard/perspective pack for SquaredUp
 # What’s Next